hyunjinpk/SequenceCoverage/README.md

 SNP_individual.py    extracts heterozygous SNPs of the given individual and saves the information as a BED-format file

 Tools used:
-Python 3 v.3.6.5
+Python 3 v.3.6.5.
-Matplotlib v.3.0.0
+Matplotlib v.3.0.0.
-Bedtools v.2.26.0
+Bedtools v.2.26.0.
-Samtools v.0.1.19.96b5f2294a
+Samtools v.0.1.19.96b5f2294a.
-Bcftools v.0.1.19.96b5f2294a
+Bcftools v.0.1.19.96b5f2294a.
-FreeBayes v.1.2.0
+FreeBayes v.1.2.0.

 Contacts:
-For the author of above scripts, contact Hyunjin Park (hyunjin.park@utexas.edu) For the first author of the paper, contact Dr. Yiyuan Li (yli@utexas.edu) For the PI of the project, contact Dr. Nancy Moran (nancy.moran@austin.utexas.edu)
+For the author of above scripts, contact Hyunjin Park (hyunjin.park@utexas.edu).
+For the first author of the paper, contact Dr. Yiyuan Li (yli@utexas.edu).
+For the PI of the project, contact Dr. Nancy Moran (nancy.moran@austin.utexas.edu).